 - The Utilities Directive 2014

-These EU Directives govern procedures for the award of public contract to a supplier (a provider of works, supplies or services) when its value exceeds set financial thresholds, unless it qualifies for a specific exclusion.
+These EU Directives govern procedures for the award of a contract to a supplier (a provider of works, supplies or services) when its value exceeds set financial thresholds, unless it qualifies for a specific exclusion.
 They require procurements to be competed transparently and fairly.

 The Public Procurement Directives were implemented for England, Wales and Northern Ireland by the following regulations: